stevemats/House_Price_Prediction/README.md

 ...
 ```

-3. Place your dataset file(e.g., BostonHousing.csv) in the correct path(dataset folder) or redifine the path.
+3. Place your dataset file(e.g., BostonHousing.csv) in the correct path(dataset folder) or spacify the path.

 ```Python
 ...